JimzyLui/DevLeague-Modules/Day0/README.md

   1. Critique code instead of people

 1. Guidelines for success
+  - Self-teaching
+  - Ask questions / discussion
+  - Take care of yourself
+    - Eat healthy foods
+    - Get plenty of sleep
+    - Excercise
+  - Respect the facilities
+    - Be mindful of noise - we have neighbors
+    - No alocohol
+  - Immersion
   - No Drama
   - No romantic relationships during the course of the class
   - Come to Jason or Russell if there are any grievances